Orca watching in Shetland with Hugh Harrop

 A. The semi-resident populations of orca in Shetland are predominantly seal and marine mammal hunters and that’s what they are here.
 They hunt very close to the shore and we regularly photograph or witness this behaviour with drones. orca will take Harbour and Grey Seals, Harbour Porpoise and also fish.

-The Icelandic animals are interesting because they go to Iceland in the winter to feed on fish and then they come to Shetland and change their diet; we have recorded them taking marine mammals.
+The Icelandic animals are interesting.
+They go to Iceland in the winter to feed on fish and then they come to Shetland and change their diet.
+We have recorded them taking marine mammals.
 It’s interesting that they change their diet based on food availability.

-We also have a number or animals that associate with the fishing industries offshore but we know very little about them; they are deep sea feeders and almost exclusively fish eaters.
+We also have a number or animals that associate with the fishing industries offshore.
+However we know very little about them; they are deep sea feeders and almost exclusively fish eaters.

-However, the inshore orca (that we see from land) are predominantly sea mammal eaters and that is what draws them to Shetland.
+The orca that we see from land, inshore orca, are predominantly sea mammal eaters and that is what draws them to Shetland.